Have you ever told someone to just let go and move on?

 - Keep your eyes on the path, and look straight ahead.
 Make sure you are going the right way, and nothing will make you fall.
 Don’t go to the right or to the left, and you will stay away from evil.
 Proverbs 4:25-27

-Practicality is the answer to letting go of negative feelings, past relationships or even stress
+Being practical is the answer to letting go of negative feelings, past relationships and stress

-In a nutshell, letting go can be unbelievably difficult.
-Surrender every day with those worries you cling onto to God.
-Starting with prayer and a bible verse can assist with the painful parts of moving on.
+Letting go is unbelievably difficult.
+However, if you surrender every day with those worries you cling onto to God.
+Focus on God’s promises and pray.
 God can handle your struggles, even if you desperately attempt to hold onto the familiar.
 He sees your potential – what is limiting you and your capabilities.
 And that does not include your past.
 What He has is a vision for new adventures ahead and the door of new possibilities.
 Create space to learn and grow by acquiring new skills and activities.
 That reiginite your lost passions.
 And express your emotions through creativity like dancing, painting, playing a musical instrument or writing.
 With patience and time you will master how to let go with more successes and less regrets.
 Becoming wiser to the things you should allow yourself to get attached to and those you can let go of.

 There are many questions like how and why, particularly when we struggle with holding on.
-Searching for what God says, in additon to acquiring practical ways are beneficial advances en route to letting go of control, certainty and caution to find freedom.
+Searching for what God says, in additon to acquiring practical ways are beneficial advances on the path to letting go of control, certainty and caution to find freedom.

 Share your thoughts…

 How can you change your focus from one of ‘the past’ to one of ‘promise’?